Historic Congregation B'nai Abraham

-Historic Congregation B’nai Abraham is a synagogue located in the Society Hill section of Center City, Philadelphia.
-It is an active congregation with daily, Shabbat, and holy day services.
+Historic Congregation B’nai Abraham, officially B’nai Abraham Chabad, is an Orthodox Jewish congregation and synagogue, located at 523-527 Lombard Street, in the Society Hill neighborhood of the Center City of Philadelphia, Pennsylvania, in the United States.
+Established as a congregation in 1874 and the current synagogue building completed in 1910, worshipers can access daily, Shabbat, and holy day services in the Ashkenazi rite.
 B'nai Abraham is home to a Jewish Preschool, as well as Lubavitch of Center City.

 Russian Shul, 1874-1891

 B'nai Abraham was established in 1874 as the "Russian shul".
 An 1881 almanac identifies the name as Beth Hamedrosh Hagadol B'nai Abraham Anshe Russe.
 Its congregants officially incorporated in 1882 as Chevra B’nai Avrohom Mi Russe.
 The synagogue would continue to be known as B'nai Abraham Anshe Russa; Congregation B’nai Abraham; the B’nai Abraham Congregation; and later as Historic Congregation B’nai Abraham.

 Rabbi Israel M. Sacks served as first official rabbi of the congregation as early as 1881.

 B'nai Abraham grew in the 1880s with increased immigration of Jews from Russia and Eastern Europe and their settlement in Philadelphia in the city's Jewish quarter.
-In 1885, B'nai Abraham purchased a building at 521 Lombard Street for $3,000 built in 1820 by the Wesley Church, an AME Zion congregation, who had broken away from Mother Bethel A.M.E.
+In 1885, B'nai Abraham purchased a building at 521 Lombard Street built in 1820 by the Wesley Church, an AME Zion congregation, who had broken away from Mother Bethel A.M.E.
 Church, 419 South Sixth Street.
 By 1885, Wesley Church's congregation had outgrown the building.
+B'nai Abraham purchased the land and building for $6,500 and held services for the first time in the building on September 30, 1885.

 The 1885 dedication of the synagogue building was attended by Marcus Jastrow, rabbi of the city's German congregation, and Sabato Morais, rabbi of the Spanish and Portuguese congregation.

+In response to harassment and attacks in the neighborhood, 300 people, most recent Russian-speaking immigrants, gathered at the synagogue in August 1891 to form a mutual protection organization.
+The initiative proved contentious in the community as leaders advocated for working with local authorities and law enforcement, and feared fostering further animosity in the neighborhood.